british special forces/div>

 • TF Orange - signals intelligence gathers from the ISA

-Elements of the 160th Special Operations Aviation Regiment (SOAR), US 24th Special Tactics Squadron, the UK's 7 and 47 RAF Squadrons, along with a RAF Puma flight, provide specialised air support for TF-88.
-American military intelligence operatives alongside the UK's Joint Support Group, elements of MI6 and the SRR are believed to be attached to the Task Force to provide intelligence support.
-18 UKSF Signals and their US equivalents (Task Force Orange) provide signals intelligence (SIGINT) capabilties to the task force.
+Elements of the 160th Special Operations Aviation Regiment (SOAR), US 24th Special Tactics Squadron, aircraft from the UK's 7 and 47 RAF Squadrons, along with a RAF Puma flight, provided specialised air support for TF-88.
+American military intelligence operatives alongside the UK's Joint Support Group, elements of MI6 and the SRR are believed to have been attached to the Task Force to provide intelligence support.
+18 UKSF Signals and their US equivalents (Task Force Orange) provided signals intelligence (SIGINT) capabilties to the task force.

-The primary role of TF-88 is to hunt down senior members of Al-Qaeda operating in Iraq.
-To this end, the Task Force has had several successes including the killing of Al-Zarqawi.
+The primary role of TF-88 was to hunt down senior members of Al-Qaeda operating in Iraq.
+To this end, the Task Force had several successes including the killing of Al-Zarqawi.
 In response to a spate of kidnappings involving Westerners, TF-88's remit expanded to include countering this threat.

-TF-Black is based in headquarters known as 'the Station', within Baghdad's green zone.
+TF-Black was based in headquarters known as 'the Station', within Baghdad's green zone.

 Task Force Black Operations